Awilum/dev/project/entries/flextype/documentation/getting-started/configuration/entry.md

     # Set to true to enable Registry API
     enabled: true

-  # Utils API
+  # Tokens API
-  utils:
+  tokens:

-    # Set to true to enable Utils API
+    # Set to true to enable Tokens API
     enabled: true

+  # Cache API
+  cache:

+    # Set to true to enable Cache API
+    enabled: true
 ```

 ### PHP constants

-Your `index.php` file can define certain PHP constants, which Flextype bootstrap script will check for while loading and configuring Flextype.
+You may redefine all these constants in your root `index.php` file.

 <table>
     <thead>